Sexual Harassment Training Requirements by State

 • The legal prohibition against retaliation

 New supervisors must receive additional interactive training within one year of their date of hire or commencement of supervisory role.
 Existing supervisors must take training by January 1, 2020.
 This additional training must cover the specific responsibilities of supervisors in the prevention and correction of sexual harassment as well as the legal prohibition of retaliation.
 Training for employees and supervisors must be repeated every two years.
-For more information: https://dol.delaware.gov/
+For more information: More Resources

 District of Columbia